stuyspec/stuyspec.com/README.md

 ## Deploying

 We use CircleCI for continuous integration.
-If you push to the `staging` branch, the code will be synced to our staging S3 bucket.
-If you push to `master`, it will be synced to the prod bucket (`stuyspec`).
+If you push to the `staging` branch, the code will be synced to our staging S3 bucket (hosted on `staging.stuyspec.com`).
+If you push to `master`, it will be synced to the prod bucket (`stuyspec.com`).